JetBrains/lets-plot/README.md

 To learn more about creating plots in a JVM environment see [README_DEV.md](https://github.com/JetBrains/lets-plot-kotlin/blob/master/README_DEV.md) in
 [Lets-Plot Kotlin](https://github.com/JetBrains/lets-plot-kotlin) project on GitHub.

-## "Lets-Plot in SciView" plugin for IntelliJ IDEA / PyCharm
+## "Lets-Plot in SciView" plugin for IntelliJ IDEA and PyCharm

 The plugin adds support for interactive plots in IntelliJ-based IDEs with the enabled _Scientific mode_.

-The _Scientific mode_ in PyCharm or in IntelliJ IDEA Python plugin provides support for interactive scientific computing and data visualization.
+The _Scientific mode_ in PyCharm and in IntelliJ IDEA Python plugin provides support for interactive scientific computing and data visualization.

 To learn more about _Scientific mode_ check these help pages:
 * [Scientific mode in PyCharm](https://www.jetbrains.com/help/pycharm/matplotlib-support.html)